Sam6422/Max_Sharpe_Portfolio/README.md

 Step1- download all files and keep them in the same folder.

-Step2- open the excel-macro file.
+Step2- open the excel-macro file. (macros will need to be unlocked first, see this link-https://support.microsoft.com/en-us/topic/a-potentially-dangerous-macro-has-been-blocked-0952faa0-37e7-4316-b61d-5b5ed6024216)

 Step3- enter list of stocks in CellB4 in Excel.
 (INPUT)